Artist repaints faded historical markers in Livingston Parish

 LIVINGSTON PARISH - An artist showed her process of repainting faded historical markers across Livingston Parish, as she's already beautified two markers.

-Arianne Trammel posted her full progress of her fixing the Hungarian Settlement and the French Settlement markers on her Facebook.
+Ariane Trammel posted her full progress of her fixing the Hungarian Settlement and the French Settlement markers on her Facebook.

 Trammel explained that director of Livingston Parish Tourism, Eric Edwards, commissioned her to fix signs across the parish.
 She had already done the stucco sign out the front of the Tourism office.